riaval/EBooks/README.md

 EBooks
 ======

-Service for storage books in Fiction Book format
+Service for storing books in FictionBook format